Sara Bareilles: Personal life

 Bareilles was in a relationship with former band member and guitarist Javier Dunn until 2013.
-In August 2015, she met actor Joe Tippett during an out-of-town tryout for Waitress at the American Repertory Theater in Cambridge, Massachusetts, and they later began a relationship.
+In August 2015, she met actor Joe Tippett during an out-of-town tryout for Waitress at the American Repertory Theater, and they later began a relationship.
 The couple made their first public appearance at the Tony Awards two years later.
-On New Year's Day in 2023, Bareilles and Tippett announced their engagement, and they were married on October 4, 2025.
-Tippett has appeared in productions of Waitress as well as on the television series The Morning Show and Mare of Easttown.
-Bareilles lives in the neighborhood of West Village in Manhattan.
+They announced their engagement on New Year's Day in 2023 and married on October 4, 2025.
+After having lived in West Village, Manhattan, New York City, she currently lives in Brooklyn and has a property in Upstate New York in the Hudson Valley.

 Bareilles considers herself "definitely sort of a feminist", saying, "I don't think that being a feminist has anything to do with hating anything.
 It's about celebrating women and being productive for females.
 I'm not one for seeing amazing, intelligent women being reduced to sex symbols."
-Bareilles has been a longtime ally of the LGBTQ+ community and cites her song "Brave" as being inspired by her friend's struggle with coming out.
+She has been a longtime ally of the LGBTQ+ community and cites her song "Brave" as being inspired by her friend's struggle with coming out.

+In 2026, she revealed that she experienced a miscarriage and had underwent in vitro fertilization.